BisolaIbiwoye/Project-Scones/README.md

 5. Testing and evaluation

 # Data Preparation
-The data was prepared y extracting dataset from hosting service, transform it into a usable shape and format and loaded into a production system
+The data was prepared by extracting dataset from hosting service, transform it into a usable shape and format and loaded into a production system

 # Model Training